 Door supervision and security licences

 The Security Industry Authority (SIA) is responsible for licensing all individuals and companies working in the security industry, including door supervisors and security guards.

 The Environment Agency regulates industry with the greatest potential of causing pollution to land, air or water.
 These are known as Part A (1) installations and are regulated under the Integrated Pollution and Prevention and Control (IPPC) system.
-For example: Large foundries / Brickworks / Chemical production / Waste disposal
+For example, large foundries, brickworks, chemical production, or waste disposal.

 We regulate industries with less potential to pollute the environment.
-These are known as Part A (2) activities, these cover similar activities to Part A (1) installations, but on a smaller scale.
+These are known as Part A (2) activities, and cover similar activities to Part A (1) installations but on a smaller scale.